pjf/pjf.github.io/tech/_posts/2015-11-16-buzzconf-was-awesome.md

 title: BuzzConf Was Awesome
 tags: buzzconf tech
 byline: And what you can do about it
+description: "I've just come back from buzzconf, a unique blend of conference of festival.
+It was good. *Really* good."
+image: /images/tech/BFR.jpg
 ---

 I've just come back from [BuzzConf](https://buzzconf.io/), and I'm so excited by it that I've started writing about it even before my first coffee in the morning.